 - Repair the bricks.
 Masonry contractors that specialize in historical brick restoration will tuckpoint the brick facades with appropriate mortar that is compatible with the building material. and achieves the visual appearance of the original.
 The mortar can be customized to match the color and texture of the original to achieve the desired visual appearance.

-When selecting masonry contractors in Washington DC, make sure that they are specialists in the correct application of traditional materials and methods.
+When selecting masonry contractors in Washington DC, make sure that they are specialists in residential exterior tuckpointing and have expertise in the correct application of traditional materials and methods.
 If a historic building is not tuckpointed properly, it will eventually show signs of structural damage and interior water penetration.

 Renaissance Development, a leader in brick restoration and historic preservation, specializes in the restoration of a historic brick building’s mortar joints using traditional methods (tuckpointing) and materials.
 Contact us for a free site visit and project quote.